CUBRID/cubrid-manual/en/api/cci.rst

 **C Type Definition**

- The following shows the construct used in CCI API functions.
+ The following shows the structs used in CCI API functions.

 +--------------------------+----------+-----------------------------------------+--------------------------------------------------+
 | Name                     | Type     | Member                                  | Description                                      |